blukaniro/rootmeasure/README.md

 # Setting
 ## Create folders
 In mac, make two folders named "roots" and "dimameters" in home folder, which has house icon.
-In Windows, make two folders named "roots" and "dimameters" in user folder.
+In Windows, create two folders named "roots" and "dimameters" in user folder.

 ## Set dpi
 ### Mesuring total root length